AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-scheduling/resource-scheduling-overview.md

 The following articles explain how to assign tasks and issues to users and manage their allocations by using the Scheduling tools available in Adobe Workfront.

-You can schedule resources using the Scheudling tools on any projects for which you are the Resource Manager, for any team you are a member of, and for any project where you are a member of the project team.
+You can schedule resources using the Scheduling tools on any projects for which you are the Resource Manager, for any team you are a member of, and for any project where you are a member of the project team.

 This section contains the following articles: